A letter from our Founder & CEO, Reeta Loi.

 3) Media representation

-South Asians tend to be more accepting of trans identities than the rest of the world, however there is still huge oppression.
-Uplifting the voices of the whole community was integral..
+While South Asians tend to be more accepting of trans identities than some other parts of the world, there is still huge oppression.
+Uplifting the voices of the whole community was integral.
+As was sharing the thousands of years of queer and trans stories and characters in our mythology, archeological sites and religions.

 I spoke out from my own pain, of course because I had lost my own family to live my truth.
 This experience is an injustice that is sadly rife in our communities, even today.
 I spoke out reluctantly at first, I used pseudonyms for many years, but in early 2017 I decided to use my name and face publicly when I began working as a columnist for DIVA magazine, the lesbian and bi women’s magazine.
-I then built this site.
+I then built an early version of this site, listing the support groups I had been starting to meet in 2016.

 4) Promoting and advising charities